 The exact cause of eating disorders is unknown.
-As with other mental health issues, there may be many causes, such as:
+As with other mental health issues, there are likely many factors, such as:

 - Genetics.
 Certain people may have genes that increase their risk of developing eating disorders.
 People with first-degree relatives — siblings or parents — with an eating disorder may be more likely to develop an eating disorder.
 Eating disorders often run in families.
 Current research indicates that there are significant genetic contributions to eating disorder.

 - Psychological and emotional health.
 People may have temperaments that make them more venerable to developing eating issues.
 Low self-esteem; feelings of inadequacy or lack of control in life; depression, anxiety, anger, stress or loneliness also make individuals more vunerable.

 - Society.
 Success and worth are often equated with being thin in popular culture.
 Peer pressure and what we see in the media may fuel a distorted ideal.

 So, What's the Treatment for Eating Disorders?

 No two eating disorder clients are alike.
-At Clarity Counseling Center we provide eating disorder treatment to the Wilmington, NC area using counseling and therapy with (CBT) strategies coupled by nutrition counseling but pivot to other modality when indicated.
+At Clarity Counseling Center we provide tailored programs for each unique individual.
+We primarily use counseling and therapy with (CBT) strategies coupled by nutrition counseling but pivot to other modality when indicated.
 We aim to improve client quality of life through enhanced cognitive and emotional awareness and regulation.
 In treatment of eating disorders, we encourage a team approach to include clients, family members, psychiatrists, nutritionists, and primary care physicians working in collaboration to support clients during treatment.
-At Clarity Counseling Center we treat anorexia nervosa, bulimia, binge purge disorder, ARFID, as well as Body Dysmorphic Disorder in the Wilmington NC community.
-We have nutritionists and counselors on staff to ease collaboration.
+At Clarity Counseling Center we treat anorexia nervosa, bulimia, binge purge disorder, BED, ARFID, as well as Body Dysmorphic Disorder in the Wilmington, NC community.
+We have nutritionists and counselors allies in the community to ease collaboration.

 What's CBT for Eating Disorders like?